PBrown0007/alx-zero_day/README.md

 My first readme
-The line was updated from git hub
+The line was updated from Git Hub